 Even for those working barely part-time and still receiving SSD benefits, this monthly income is still just enough to get by.
 However, even if SSD recipients are able to save, possibly for a vehicle or a child, this could disrupt his or her ability to continue receiving SSD payments.

 As of last year, a new plan was introduced to help those living with disabilities save money while receiving SSD payments.
 This plan is class Achieving A Better Life Experience or ABLE plan.
 It is a savings program based upon the Social Security Administration that is open to those with disabilities that began before the age of 26.
-The goal of this plan is to allow those with disabilities set aside money for long-term savings, even allowing friends and family members to contribute to the account.
+The goal of this plan is to allow those with disabilities to set aside money for long-term savings, even allowing friends and family members to contribute to the account.

 Whether you are suffering a short-term or long-term illness, it is likely that you have many questions and concerns that revolve around finances.
 It is important to understand how you could take steps to save money, protect your rights and plan for a better future.